selectel/terraform-provider-selectel/website/docs/r/dedicated_server_v1.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `id` - Unique identifier of the server.
+* `public_ip` - Public IP address of the server.
+* `private_ip` - Private IP address of the server.
+* `private_vlan` - The VLAN ID of the private subnet assigned to the server.
+Returned when a private VLAN is configured or created for the server.

 ## Import